cmattson/spree_msrp/README.md

 bundle exec rake
 ```

-When testing your applications integration with this extension you may use it's factories.
+When testing your application's integration with this extension you may use its factories.
-Simply add this require statement to your spec_helper:
+Simply add this require statement to your `spec_helper`:

 ```ruby
 require 'spree_msrp/factories'
 ```

-Copyright (c) 2014 [name of extension creator], released under the New BSD License
+Copyright (c) 2014 Colin Mattson, released under the New BSD License